sbabcoc/JUnit-Foundation/README.md

 * `LifecycleHooks.getAtomicTestOf(Object runner)`
 Get the atomic test object for the specified class runner.
 * `LifecycleHooks.getCallableOf(Object runner, Object child)`
-Get the _callable_ object associated with the specified parent runner and child runner or framework method.
+Get the _callable_ closure associated with the specified parent runner and child runner or framework method.

 ###### Exploring the Test Run Hierarchy
 ```java